FelDev/felixparadis.com-v3/content/posts/lily58/index.md

 My 2 main motivations for getting yet another keeb were:
 - Getting a more comfortable thumb cluster (You can read about [my half-success at 3D-printing keycaps that would fill that gap on the Ergodox](/posts/3d-printing-custom-keycaps-for-the-ergodox/).)
-- Having a smaller keyboard (for travelling (dawm pandemic's gonna end someday...))
+- Having a smaller keyboard (for travelling (damn pandemic's gonna end someday...))

 But a bunch of things are new for me with this keyboard: